duanestorey/ai-tools/ai-project-overview.md

 #### Core Viewers (Always Included)

-- **ProjectInfoViewer**: Provides information about the detected project type
+- **ProjectInfoViewer**: Provides information about the detected project type, PHP version, and project metadata
-- **DirectoryTreeViewer**: Generates an ASCII representation of your project structure
+- **DirectoryTreeViewer**: Generates an ASCII representation of your project structure, respecting excluded directories/files and max depth settings
 - **ComposerJsonViewer**: Includes the contents of your composer.json file
 - **PackageJsonViewer**: Includes the contents of your package.json file (if present)
 - **ReadmeViewer**: Includes the contents of your README.md file (if present)